Title IX Issues for Resident AssistantsCONTACT US NOW FOR A CONSULTATION

 Consult with Our New Haven, CT Title IX Lawyers Today

-At Duffy Law, our Connecticut Title IX attorneys have experience advising and representing students, faculty, and schools across a wide range of matters.
+At Duffy Law, our highly knowledgeable Title IX and Conduct Code attorneys have experience advising and representing students, faculty, and schools across a wide range of matters.
 If you have any questions or concerns about your rights or obligations under federal law, we are here to help.
 For your confidential, no commitment initial consultation, please do not hesitate to contact our legal team today.
 With an office location in New Haven, we handle Title IX cases in Connecticut and nationwide